 Impact of a payment arrangement on tax refunds

-If you are to receive a tax refund during the period when the payment arrangement is valid, it is set off against your tax liabilities within the payment arrangement.
+If you are to receive a refund when you are on a payment plan, it is set off against your owed taxes covered by the plan.

 If this happens to you, and the Tax Administration uses the money that would otherwise have been refunded to you, we recommend that you continue making the payments according to the plan.
 Use of refundable money will shorten the total length of your arrangement, giving you credit for the final instalments of the original payment plan.